The Aspiring Solopreneur

 Matt Theriault:

-I was living in, I was working in, Palos Verdes, California.
-And, you know, the the smallest house there is a $1,000,000, so you didn't have to sell that many to do really well for yourself.
-Right.
+I was working in, Palos Verdes, California.
+And, you know, the smallest house there is a $1,000,000, so you didn't have to sell that many to do really well for yourself.

+Matt Theriault:

 And then this one day, there was one Saturday, it was the pivotal moment.
 And I had a meeting with them.

-Matt Theriault:

 It was, like, 10:30 in the morning on a Saturday, and I showed up in my suit and tie.
 I had all their documents laid out on the table ready to to go ahead and facilitate the next transaction or whatever it was that we're meeting on.
 And they showed up 20 minutes late.

+Matt Theriault:

 They were in jeans and a T shirt.
 They signed all their paperwork and took off for the weekend, and I was left to work.

-Matt Theriault:

 I was left there to hold their house open and process all their paperwork.
 I was like, you know what?
 If real estate is where all the money's at, I think I'm just sitting on the wrong side of the desk.
-Mhmm.
 Because I started to compare commissions to what profits were.
+And so I had made a decision almost immediately to never represent another person in a transaction again only to act on my own behalf.
+And so I made a huge investment in a real estate investing education.
+And, kinda the rest was history.

 Matt Theriault: